Also known as: Intelligence testing

 - Stanford-Binet Intelligence Scales

 IQ (intelligence quotient) testing is a series of exams used to determine your general intelligence in relation to other people the same age.

-Many IQ tests are used today, and whether they measure actual intelligence or simply certain abilities continues to be controversial.
+Many IQ tests are used today.
+Whether they measure actual intelligence or simply certain abilities is controversial.
 IQ tests measure a specific functioning ability and may not accurately assess a person's talents or future potential.
 Results of any intelligence test may be culturally biased.

 - Review date: